AIR AND SPACE OPERATIONS Air & Space Operations Specialist CURRENTLY RECRUITING

 FITNESS REQUIREMENTS

 You must be physically fit to complete both initial and specialist training, and to do your role effectively.
-To check your fitness levels, we put every candidate through at least two separate fitness tests as part of the application process.

-The first of these is the Pre-Joining Fitness Test (PJFT) which takes place at a fitness centre local to you.
+As part of the application process you will need to do the Pre-Joining Fitness Test (PJFT), which takes place at a fitness centre local to you.
 This consists of the following:

 • 2.4km (1.5m) run on a treadmill (set to zero incline)